Incognito/rumprun_wiki_wiki/Howto:-Profiling-the-TCP-IP-stack-with-LTTng.md

 For the packet generator to be able to run, you must configure the TCP/IP stack that it is using (cf. `ifconfig` etc.).
-The easiest way to do this is to use [rumprun](http://repo.rumpkernel.org/rumprun).
-Edit the path at the top of `config.sh.example` to point to your rumprun directory, and you are good to go.
+The easiest way to do this is to use [rumprun-posix](http://repo.rumpkernel.org/rumprun-posix).
+Edit the path at the top of `config.sh.example` to point to your rumprun-posix directory, and you are good to go.

 Run the tool with for example: